 Restructuring expense is defined as the cost a company incurs during corporate restructuring.
 They are considered nonrecurring operating expenses and, if a company is undergoing restructuring, they show up as a line item on the income statement.

 The term, restructuring expenses, is also a footnote in the financial statements that describes the details relevant to the restructuring charges.
 These charges often include cash costs, accrued liabilities, asset write-offs, and employee severance pay due to layoffs.
 Restructurings may occur during a major reconfiguration of business operations or during a change in upper-level management at a company.
+One of the most common restructurings of a business is the bankruptcy process.
+When a business files for bankruptcy, that entire process is a restructuring process and would include expenses for attorneys, financial advisors, trustees and court fees.

 Financial statement analysts pay special attention to restructuring charges.
 This is because they may reflect past or ongoing problems with the company’s business operations or corporate structure.
 Also, managers have considerable leeway in deciding when to record restructuring charges and what to include in the restructuring charges.
 Companies then may deliberately report a large restructuring expense to manipulate current earnings.
 The practice of taking a very large restructuring charge is known as taking a “big bath.”
 The idea is to take a big hit to earnings in the current period in order to make future period earnings appear more profitable.
 Big Bath Charges are more common in public corporations than private companies.